 Reducing our impact on the environment has always been a concern of mine.
-Looking back, I think it came from living in and traveling to developing countries, including my native country, the Philippines, where poverty is prevalent and natural resources are being depleted faster than they regenerate.
+Looking back, it came from living in and traveling to developing countries, including my native country, the Philippines, where poverty is prevalent and natural resources are depleted faster than they regenerate.

 Our lives depend on clean air and clean water.
 It’s that simple.
 Protecting our environment is the only way to ensure our survival.”

 Before recycling was even really a thing, I initiated an office paper recycling program at my first job.
 Every report sent to the mega printer began with 2–3 sheets of blank tabloid size sheets.
 My colleagues would rip that part off and toss it.
 This waste bothered me.
 So I searched high and low for the only organization at the time that would do regular pickups from our office — Earthworm!
 I got everyone in the office committed to the practice.
 I reported on our progress and successes in our employee newsletter.

 I later did a lot of work promoting zero waste practices in the City of Portsmouth, while spearheading a public art project as part of a new downtown public recycling program.

 Here are some of the ways I try to reduce my waste and my impact on the environment:

 - Compost my food scraps

 - Use a cloth bag when I shop, avoiding plastic bags

 - Carry a water bottle with me most of the time so that I don’t buy bottled water